rubyu/eb2tsv/README.md

 ```

 # DESCRIPTION
-Dump all entries in a EPWING dictionary, and prints results to standard output.The options are the following:
+Dumps all entries in an EPWING dictionary, and prints results to standard output.The options are the following:

 ```
  -d dir       : Path to the directory containing Epwing's CATALOGS file.